outrageousaddy76000/GFG-RGIPT-Work-Manager/README.md

 - **Team Info**: Lists email addresses of team members.

 **Important Notes:**
-- **Editing Team Info**: Modifications to team members in the Team Info section reset all permissions.
-New permissions are automatically granted:
+- **Editing Team Info**: Modifications to team members in the Team Info section reset all permissions is not recommended.
+  - If changes are made, go to the apps script code, and execute the setAccessForTeams() function manually until it successfully executes.
+It is very prone to failure so it is best to       execute it manually and make sure the permissions are granted as expected.
   - All members receive view access to all sheets.
-  - Presidents/Vice Presidents receive editor access only to specific columns (C, F, G) in the board sheet:
+  - Presidents/Vice Presidents and Advisory Board members receive editor access only to specific columns (C, F, G) in the board sheet:
     - Column C: Approved by Assignor Heads
     - Column F: Priority
     - Column G: Status